Rishabh-Mer/Unibot/data/nlu.md

 - Events at UCoE
 - How many events
 - College festivals

-## intent:hackstomp_date
-- When is hackstomp scheduled?
-- when is hackstomp?
+- competitions
-- When hackstomp gets scheduled
+- competitions held in college
+- list of events
+- college functions
+- functions in college
+- functions held in college

 ## intent:hackstomp
 - What is hackstomp?